leobarone/IPSA_USP_EADA_2017/README.md

 Whenever you need to check a variable in this dataset, you can go to the dictionary, available online [here] (http://www.cde.ca.gov/ta/ac/ap/reclayout13g.asp).
 Please, be sure you download the [api13_school_data.dta] (https://github.com/leobarone/IPSA_USP_EADA_2017/blob/master/Data/api13_school_data.dta), the modified version we prepared for the course -- it is already in Stata format -- into your computer before you start.

-I particularly like this dataset because you can, in the near future, learn more Stata by yourself at [IDRE-UCLA] (http://www.ats.ucla.edu/stat/stata/) resources, whose [web book] (http://www.ats.ucla.edu/stat/stata/webbooks/reg/chapter1/statareg1.htm) on regression analysis uses the same dataset.
+I particularly like this dataset because you can, in the near future, learn more Stata by yourself at [IDRE-UCLA] (http://www.ats.ucla.edu/stat/stata/) resources, whose [web book] (http://www.ats.ucla.edu/stat/stata/webbooks/reg/chapter1/statareg1.htm) on regression analysis uses and older versions of the same dataset.

 #### 2015 Latinobarometer